 4. After your dog has waited for a moment, offer praise if they are still in the ‘lie down’ position.

 5. If your dog moves, changes back to sitting or standing, don’t offer a treat and repeat the method above.

 6. You can extend the ‘stay’ period as the dog gets more familiar with the command.

 7. Keep practising but remember those breaks and rest periods.
 This one is the harder command of the three!

 What Happens if Your Dog is Still Refusing to Respond to Commands

-Some dogs, depending on their breed and age, can prove more difficult to train.
+Depending on their breed and age, some dogs can prove more difficult to train.
 However, with time, patience, a good route, and a healthy relationship with the owner, pretty much any dog will eventually learn these commands.